 Joanne Leidenberger really knows how to entertain and engage volunteers with projects and programs they are passionate about, helping others discover fulfilling volunteer roles with San Diego Zoo Global.
 As director of events and programs for the Zoo's development department for 20 years, Joanne is directly responsible for guiding the Zoo’s annual black-tie gala committees for Rendezvous In the Zoo (R•I•T•Z), and she oversees her team’s efforts on a multitude of donor recognition events, fund-raisers, exhibit openings, Cans for Critters youth program, Adopt an Animal, and Wish List, just to name a few.
 Joanne was instrumental years ago in bringing the very popular San Diego Zoo Food & Wine Celebration (formerly known as Celebration for the Critters) to the Zoo grounds.

 Prior to being a staff member, Joanne was initially an active volunteer with the Zoo and helped establish its first volunteer program.
-An avid animal lover—including big cats and elephants!—Joanne previously volunteered with the San Diego Humane Society when she first arrived in San Diego from Pennsylvania in 1980.
+An avid animal lover—including giant pandas, big cats, and elephants!—Joanne previously volunteered with the San Diego Humane Society when she first arrived in San Diego from Pennsylvania in 1980.

 Joanne loves to travel and enjoys cuisines from all parts of the globe.
-She is very knowledgeable about California wines and is looking forward to learning more about wines from South Africa when the group visits the Boland Valley on the extension.
 She recently returned from a Zoo trip to Kenya, and made it her goal for all members of the group to have an enjoyable and rewarding journey: she has a special touch in bringing people together.
-With her varied background, Joanne understands how to make people comfortable and promises to make your trip to South Africa one you will remember for a lifetime!
+With her varied background, Joanne understands how to make people comfortable and promises to make your trip to China one you will remember for a lifetime!